OCLC-Developer-Network/worldcat-discovery-ruby/README.md

 # Worldcat::Discovery

+> **WARNING**: This library is no longer maintained.
+However, the code remains public as an example of how to use the API.

 Ruby gem wrapper around WorldCat Discovery API.

 Please Note: This API is not yet in production and this documentation is only published for our group